medoidai/givebackgpt/README.md

 ## 🙏 Community Support

 We all need support and motivation. **GiveBackGPT** is not an exception.
 Please give this project a ⭐️ to encourage and show that you liked it.
-Don't forget to leave a star ⭐️ before you move away.

 ## 📄 License